 DBaaS on Our Horizon

-- Better Performance: Scylla’s latency is as much as 4X better.
+- Better Performance: ScyllaDB’s latency is as much as 4X better.

 - Better Observability: Our comprehensive monitoring allows you to track any metric and to detect slow queries, bottlenecks and hot partitions.